vernonwu/SEMTM0042_43_/README.md

-# EMATM0054/53 Robotic Systems
+# SEMTM0042/43 Robotic Science & Systems
-Teaching materials for unit EMATM0054/53

 # Navigating the Labsheets
 The Labsheets provide some icons to help reinforce the scientific skills we are practicing.
 These icons should also help you to navigate the labsheets quickly.